Hours By Appointment

 All maintenance is included

-We maintain your rental: open glue seams, adjustments, minor cosmetic scuffs and scratches, broken strings, and one free bow rehair a year is provided by Burns Violins at no additional charge.
-Accidental damage protection may be purchased for an additional monthly fee.
+We maintain your rental: open glue seams, adjustments, minor cosmetic scuffs and scratches, and one free bow rehair a year is provided by Burns Violins at no additional charge.
 More information is included in the rental agreement or by calling Burns Violins.

 If you decide you would like to purchase an instrument over the course of your rental, 100% of your first year rental fees can be applied towards the purchase of a new instrument.
 You are not required to purchase the instrument you have rented, but can choose any instrument in my inventory to apply the credit.